-- By building resilience and aspirations during the early and school years, adolescents in Newham will feel able and better prepared to take on challenges.
-However, work needs to continue to provide a supportive environment to those who are unable to face challenges alone, whether those challenges are unemployment, sexual health, mental health, accident and injury, substance misuse or teenage conception. - By monitoring the proportion of young people with a diagnosable mental health disorder who are seen by mental health practitioners, or an in depth look at substance misuse in young people in future JSNAs, the success of interventions can be assessed.
+By building resilience and aspirations during the early and school years, adolescents in Newham will feel able and better prepared to take on challenges.
+However, work needs to continue to provide a supportive environment to those who are unable to face challenges alone, whether those challenges are unemployment, sexual health, mental health, accident and injury, substance misuse or teenage conception.

+- By monitoring the proportion of young people with a diagnosable mental health disorder who are seen by mental health practitioners, or an in depth look at substance misuse in young people in future JSNAs, the success of interventions can be assessed. - By having robust polices between children, adult and health services, to ensure thatindividuals who access and trasnsition between these domains are not lost in the system.